zoroskr/Chatbot-Vendor-Detector/README.md

 ## 🤝 Contributions

 Feel free to contribute by submitting pull requests or issues.
+Adding more vendors to vendor database would be a great contribution.
+You only need to add the vendor information in vendors.ts file.
 Contributions are always welcome!